 DeAnna’s writing has been published in Alternative Medicine, Sunday Health, and Yoga Journal among other publications.
 Learn more about her published works on her website.

 DeAnna co-hosts Edible Ayurveda, an Ayurvedic cooking and diet course.
-Sign up for her waitlist to learn more about the course, early bird pricing, bonuses, and recipes.
+It is now evergreen and can be accessed year around, along with monthly group check-in calls.
+Learn more about the course, early bird pricing, bonuses, and recipes.

 DeAnna's Point of View

 In 1990, I was working at a spa in San Francisco when a massage client from India asked if I had ever heard of Ayurveda.
 I told her that I’d heard a teacher mention it, but that I wasn’t sure what it was.

 She gave me Dr. Lobsang Rapgay’s phone number, mentioning he taught a class in LA.
 I called him immediately after she left, signed up for his next 2-week course, and studied under him for 3 years.
 As a monk, he could not touch female clients, but he held panchakarmas as well.
 I was one of many who were his hands—administering the treatments and interning under his guidance.

 It was Dr. Rapgay who urged me to go to India to continue my studies.
 I left for India in 1993, at 23 years old, where I spent 2 years living in an ashram and running a public support infirmary with a medical doctor.